w3c/payment-handler/proposals/examples.md

   1. [Adding](#example31), [Updating](#example33), [Removing](#example32) payment methods
   1. Handling `.canMakePayment()` (*Let's leave this fucntionality out for now*).
   1. A web app in the origin installing at least 1 service worker that has [an event listener](#example1) for the `onpaymentrequest` event
-  1. The web app [making the browser aware](#example31) of the payment methods it supports (with any specific capabilities, eg: basic-card > visa)
+  1. The web app [making the browser aware](#example31) of the payment methods it supports
   1. The web app handling the `onpaymentrequest` event and [returning a response](#example4).
   1. Handling POSTing for payment (without a secure window)
   1. Getting the browser to open a secure window